 2. Getting alignment with the rest of the business

-3. A lack of tools, processes and training
+3. A lack of tools, processes, and training

 1. Role clarity

 The problem of role definition often stems from the lack of an industry standard about the responsibilities of product management.
-As we’ve talked about on other blogs, it varies from business to business and even between departments in the same business.
+As we’ve talked about in other blogs, it varies from business to business and even between departments in the same business.
 The end result can be that everyone in the business has a different view of what to expect.

-One of the fundamentals is to understand whether the role is considered operational, strategic or a mix of the two.
-In some businesses product managers spend all their time fire-fighting and dealing with tactical and operational issues.
+One of the fundamentals is to understand whether the role is considered operational, strategic, or a mix of the two.
+In some businesses, product managers spend all their time firefighting and dealing with tactical and operational issues.
 In others, the product manager has a leadership role, coordinating activities and providing direction to others in the business to deliver on an agreed product strategy.

-As you can see in the diagram above we believe that product managers can have most influence and provide most value to the business when they are in a leadership role (like a Mini-CEO).
+As you can see in the diagram above we believe that product managers can have the most influence and provide the most value to the business when they are in a leadership role (like a Mini-CEO).
 However, many product managers find themselves in more of a Janitor role – sweeping up other people’s messes.

-Often the role starts out very operational, taking over some of the activities that Senior Management don’t have the time or patience to do.
+Often the role starts out very operational, taking over some of the activities that Senior Management doesn’t have the time or patience to do.
 But to add real value we believe that taking over some strategic responsibilities makes sense for the product manager and for the business.